 For years, I’ve had a complicated relationship with Black History Month.
 On one hand, as a Black woman in media, I’m never more in demand than I am in February of every year.
 I’m asked to speak on panels.
 I’m asked to give talks to impressionable teenagers at my old high school, where I was once a confused young girl surrounded by kids who didn’t look like me.
 In the moments when I get to look out a 16-year-old Black teen and make her feel less alone, I love Black History Month.

 Growing up, I knew John A. MacDonald’s name, a man who did irreparable damage to Indigenous people in this country, but I didn’t know Viola Desmond’s.
 Now, you probably know Desmond’s extraordinary story.
 You may have even used a bill with her face on it.
-For every weekday this Black History Month, we’re going to showcase a Black woman who deserves to be known — past and present.
-We’re also going to make sure we continue to celebrate the achievements of Black women long after February 28.
+So, this month, we’re going to showcase Black women who deserve to be known — past and present.
+We’re also going to make sure we continue to celebrate the achievements of Black women long after February 29.